code-stroke/codestroke-backend/README.md

 Users are registered at the `/register/` endpoint which accepts POST requests with first name, last name, role, username and password details.
-You can access the `/login/` endpoint with the Authentication header to view these details for a user.
+You can access the `/login/` endpoint with the Authentication header to view the first name, last name and role of a user (note that these will be returned as `signoff_first_name`, `signoff_last_name` and `signoff_role`, however at registration, you should send them as `first_name`, `last_name` and `role` instead).

+At the present time, login persistence will purely be done from the frontend for simplicity.
+In the future, we will move to a more secure login workflow.

+All passwords are hashed in the database.

 ### Route Listing